foxglove/docs/docs/1-organization-setup/2-settings.md

 On the [Sites settings page](https://console.foxglove.dev/settings/sites), admins can:

-- Look up the status, name, and ID of their Foxglove- and self-hosted [Primary Sites](/docs/primary-sites/introduction)
+- Look up the status, name, and ID of their Foxglove- and self-hosted [Primary sites](/docs/primary-sites/introduction)
-- Look up the status, name, and ID of their on-premises [Edge Sites](/docs/edge-sites/introduction)
+- Look up the status, name, and ID of their on-premises [Edge sites](/docs/edge-sites/introduction)
-- Add Foxglove-hosted Primary Sites
+- Add Foxglove-hosted Primary sites
-- Add Edge Sites
+- Add Edge sites

 ### Custom properties